yothgewalt/nodejs-jwt-authentication/README.md

 ## Getting started

-Before you start We have to install all necessary packages first.
+Before you start You have to install all necessary packages first.
 (Because I have removed node_modules for easy download)

 ```
 npm install